-- 3 Clean inside the filter head - 4 Lubricate the seal (A2) on top of the canister with clean engine lubricating oil. - 5 Fit the new canister and tighten by hand until the seal contacts the filter head.
-Tighten the canister a further $\frac{1}{2}$ to $\frac{3}{4}$ of a turn by hand only.
-Do not use a strap wrench. - 6 Ensure that there is lubricating oil in the sump.
+- 4 Clean inside the filter head - 5 Lubricate the seal (A2) on top of the canister with clean engine lubricating oil.

+6 Fill the new filter canister with clean engine lubricating oil.
+Fit the new canister and tighten by hand until the seal contacts the filter head.
+Tighten the canister a further 1/2 to 3/4 of a turn by hand only.
+Do not use a strap wrench.